thepoly/docs/Style Guide.md

 Use *Capital Region* on all references.
 This refers to the more general area around the capital, which is all of Albany, Rensselaer, Schenectady, and Saratoga counties.
 The phrase *Greater Capital Region* is also unofficially used to refer to Columbia, Greene, Washington, Warren, Fulton, Montgomery, and Schoharie counties.

 #### capitalization
+Capitalize the first word in a sentence.

+Capitalize the first word of a quote.

+Capitalize all proper nouns, and common nouns when used as part of a proper noun, e.g. *Congress Street* and *Hudson River*.
+However, lowercase the common noun element in all plural uses, *Congress and Ferry streets* or *the Hudson and Mohawk rivers*.

+Capitalize academic parties, administrative offices, programs, and centers only when using the official name, e.g. *Department of Chemical Engineering*, *Office of Admissions*, *George M. Low Center for Industrial Innovation*.
+Do not capitalize when not using the official name, e.g. *chemical engineering department*, *admissions office*, *the center*, etc. However, always capitalize proper nouns, e.g. *English department*.

+Capitalize all official course names, e.g. *Calculus II* vs. *calc*.

+Capitalize [titles of works](#titles-of-works) as they appear on the work.

+Capitalize specific, unique documents, like *The Rensselaer Handbook*.

+Capitalize formal titles when used immediately before a name.
+See also [titles of persons](#titles-of-persons).

+Do not capitalize seasons unless in reference to a specific semester, e.g. *Spring 1976 semester*, and do not capitalize class years, compass directions, or non-official sports team names, e.g. *the Rensselaer men's hockey team* vs. *the Rensselaer Engineers*.

+Capitalize acronyms.

 #### CAPP report
 Recently replaced by [Degree Works](#degree-works).